Clos Des Vins d’Amour

-The Roussillon offers, like any other region, different soils and exposures, and multiple human histories.
-Local winegrowers have often given up working the vines because the cooperative system does not encourage them to produce quality grapes with sufficient value for money.
+The Roussillon offers different soils and exposures but also incredible human stories.
+Local winegrowers have often given up working the vines because the cooperative system does not encourage the production of quality grapes.
 As a result, a lot of plots are sold or snatched up.
 In 2006, I took over old vines and local grape varieties.
 My choice was to grow on semi-altitude terroirs with the aim of producing fresh southern wines.
 I was convinced by the potential of the terroirs, admiring the quality of the wines produced by the "new winemakers" in this region.
 I was totally seduced by the beauty of nature, which has remained wild.
-In Cassagnes, a village in the Upper Agly Valley, I was able to find old carignan vines on gneiss facing the Corbières.
+In Cassagnes, a village in the Upper Agly Valley, I was able to find old Carignan vines on gneiss facing the Corbières.
 I also found the tranquillity of the hinterland where I settled.
 I set up my own small vineyard to better understand how wine is made.
 I quickly understood that wine is made in the vineyard and I became more and more passionate about working the land.
-The annual cycle engages us in the production of grapes, the agronomic approach takes us much further, particularly through the practice of bio-dynamics.
-Obviously, working the land can only be conceived as a minimal approach in organic farming.
+The annual cycle engages us in the production of grapes, the agronomic approach takes us much further, particularly through the practice of biodynamics.

 Being a winegrower is our life in its own right, a life in which we are committed and responsible.
-The annual cycle of the vine and the wine is both fast and very serious, it forces us to make choices that make sense and that inscribe our work in the future.
+The annual cycle of the vine and the wine is both fast and very engaging, it forces us to make choices that make sense and that inscribe our work in the future.
 These choices force us to learn from nature, from others, and to continually question ourselves.